pecoose/wslopen/README.md

 make install
 ```

-this tools depends on variable `$BROWSER`, which refers to a win10 browser link.
-You can put BROWSER variable in your `.bashrc`:
+This program depends on variable `$BROWSER`, which refers to a win10 executable browser.
+You can put `BROWSER` variable in your `.bashrc`:

 ```bash
 export BROWSER='/mnt/c/Program Files (x86)/Microsoft/Edge/Application/msedge.exe'